-Metabolic Syndrome greatly increases the likelihood of
+Metabolic Syndrome, also known as Syndrome X, greatly increases the likelihood of

 developing coronary artery disease (CAD).
 This latter disorder